RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 ## <a id="cloud-firestore"></a>Cloud Firestore

 - Google Cloud Datastore is a **NoSQL document database** built for **automatic scaling, high performance**, and ease of application development and integrating well with **App Engine**.
-- Cloud Firestore is the managed document database that is replacing Cloud Datastore.Document databases are used when the structure of data can vary from one record to another.
+- Cloud Firestore is the managed document database that is replacing **Cloud Datastore**.Document databases are used when the structure of data can vary from one record to another.
-- Cloud Datastore offers **Fully managed NoOps NoSQL** solution which is **suited** for **Semistructured data and ideal for product catalogs**.
+- Cloud Datastore offers **Fully managed No-Ops NoSQL** solution which is **suited** for **Semistructured data and ideal for product catalogs**.
 - Cloud Datastore offers **automated backups** and the ability to restore data to any point within the last **30 days**.
 - It store highly structured objects in a document database, with support for **ACID transactions and SQL-like queries**.
 - Cloud Firestore operates in one of two modes: